-You can support BARCS with a planned gift and you may benefit from income and capital gains tax savings when you establish a planned gift.
+Support BARCS with a planned gift.
+You may benefit from income and capital gains tax savings when you establish a planned gift.
 Donors can also direct their insurance plans, retirement funds and IRAs in support of BARCS.
 This designation often allows the donor to make a considerable legacy gift.
 Careful planning is necessary in the use of IRAs and other retirement plans to fund charitable gifts, so please contact your tax advisor.
-You may also contact the BARCS Development Department for more information.
+You may also contact the BARCS development department for more information at email@example.com.

 BARCS Custom License Plate

 Show your support for BARCS by purchasing a custom BARCS license plate.
-They are $75 each and $50 from each plate goes to BARCS to care for the animals.
-Just send a check for $75 made out to BARCS to: BARCS License Plate Program, 301 Stockholm Street, Baltimore, MD 21230.
+They are $75, and $50 from each plate goes directly to BARCS to care for the animals.
+Just send a check for $75 made out to BARCS to: BARCS License Plate Program, 2490 Giles Road, Baltimore, MD 21225.
 You will receive an application in the mail which should be completed and returned to the above address and you will receive your new plate in 6-8 weeks.
-Please make sure you include your address, if the address on your check is not current.
+Please make sure you include your address if the address on your check is not current.

 Donating wish list items helps us with the day-to-day care of our animals and supports our operational needs.

 Items can be dropped off during the following hours: